• Skip to primary navigation

 Cutting the Acorn Squash

 • Rinse and blot dry the squashes.
-Slice the squash in half from bottom with a large, sharp chef's knife, cutting right beside the stem.
+Slice each one in half from the bottom with a large, sharp chef's knife, cutting right beside the stem.
 Pull the two halves apart.

-• Scoop out the flesh and seeds with a large metal spoon and place in a bowl.
-Reserve the seeds for roasting.
+• Scoop out the flesh and seeds with a large metal spoon and place them in a bowl.
+Reserve the seeds to make roasted squash seeds.
 Trim off any stringy pulp with a sharp paring knife.

-• Turn the squash flesh side down on the cutting board and cut into ½ inch slices.
+• Turn each half flesh side down on the cutting board and cut into ½ inch slices.
 Discard the top and bottom pieces.

 Cooking the Acorn Squash